CPG commits to providing open and transparent management of the personal information of the individuals with whom we deal.

 Personal information is information or an opinion that can identify an individual or from which the identity of the individual can be reasonably ascertained.
 An individual’s name, address and telephone number are examples of personal information.

-We collect personal information provided by you or your authorised intermediaries which is reasonably necessary to:
+We collect personal information from you or your authorised intermediaries which is reasonably necessary for the following purposes:

 Consequences if information not provided

 When we ask you to provide us with personal information, if you do not provide us with that information or if that information is incomplete or inaccurate, it may:

 Use and disclosure of personal information

 Personal information which is collected by CPG is generally only used and disclosed for: